-That’s the second reason why measuring your social media performance is vital.
+That’s why measuring your social media performance is vital.
 Not only to justify your social media spending to your upper management but also to provide data to optimise your future campaigns.
 If you monitor your results for an extended period, you will be able to spot seasonal changes and adjust your social media marketing strategy accordingly.

-The third problem with measuring social media are the metrics.
+The second problem with measuring social media are the metrics.
 The metrics that are easy to count, like followers growth or the number of likes, don’t tell us a lot about social media ROI.

 The metrics that are important, for example, social media engagement, influencer score, voice share or social media reach are hard to calculate without the help of some additional tools.